syyunn/Mapping-Political-Communities-into-Rn/README.md

 1. Summarize current approaches about cluster/latent-memberships analysis of political network with potential shortages of them.
 2. Introduce the graph embedding that complements the 1's shortages.

+## Why Embedding of Lobby Network
+Networks are easily and naturally represented by adjacency matrix, but such matrices are generally sparse and high dimension,thus not well suited to statistical learning.
+Information preserving representation finding let us leverage different kind of statistical learning method to interpret and transform the data distribution for another/down-stream tasks.

 ## General Trends in PolSci over Network analysis
 - partitioning of political network into similarly behaving communities is their big interest.